sad-spirit/pg-wrapper/docs/converter-factories.rst

 Type converter factories
 ========================

-Factories are used to simplify passing type information to query execution methods, consider
+Factories are used to transparently convert the result fields using metadata provided by `pg_field_type_oid() <https://www.php.net/manual/en/function.pg-field-type-oid.php>`__ and to simplify passing type information to query execution methods, consider

 .. code-block:: php
-    :caption: query with type specifications

     $result = $connection->executeParams(
         'select row(foo_id, foo_added) from foo where bar = any($1::integer[])',